 When you take out travel medical insurance, the last thing you want is for your claim to be denied.
 Unfortunately, insurance companies do reject travel insurance claims – often for unexpected reasons.
-Here’s why travel insurance claims fail, and tips for how to get a travel insurance claim approved.
+Here’s what trips travellers up most often, how to steer clear, and what to do if you need to appeal.

 1. Lack of Evidence